 As with roadway safety, a number of factors affect the safety of the Boston region's transit systems, including infrastructure and vehicle condition as well as customer, employee, and general public practices and behavior.
-Likewise, the region's public transit providers must balance a number of considerations-including safety, operations, expansion needs and opportunities, and maintaining assets with in a state-of-good repair-when deciding how to invest in their systems.
+Likewise, the region's public transit providers must balance a number of considerations-including safety, operations, expansion needs and opportunities, and asset maintenance-when deciding how to invest in their systems.
 By understanding transit safety trends as well as system preservation and modernization, capacity management, and mobility considerations discussed later in this Needs Assessment, the MPO can make better decisions about how to improve the Boston region's transit infrastructure and service.